caseif/libarp/README.md

 ## License

-libarp is made available under the [MIT license](https://opensource.org/licenses/MIT).
+libarp is made available under the [MIT License](https://opensource.org/licenses/MIT).
 You may use, modify, and distribute the project within its terms.

+The ARP specification is made available under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
+You may use, modify and redistribute the specification within its terms.